Rays vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 - The Rays have played as the favorite in 10 of their past 10 games and won seven of those contests.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over four times.

 Rays Betting Records & Stats

-- The Rays have been favored on the moneyline 28 total times this season.
-They've gone 23-5 in those games.
+- The Rays have been the moneyline favorite 29 total times this season.
+They've finished 24-5 in those games.

-- When playing as moneyline favorites with odds of -175 or shorter, Tampa Bay has a 16-2 record (winning 88.9% of its games).
+- Tampa Bay has won all eight games it has played as moneyline favorites with odds of -210 or shorter.

-- Based on this matchup's moneyline, the Rays' implied win probability is 63.6%.
+- The implied moneyline probablility for this matchup gives the Rays a 67.7% chance to win.

-- In the 29 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 16 times (16-10-3).
+- In the 30 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 16 times (16-11-3).

+- The Rays have covered the spread in all four games they have played with a set run line.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.